mobalyticshq/mobalytics-widgets/README.md

 # Mobalytics Widgets

-Mobalytics Widgets allows you to install a widget with data insights for one of the [supported games](https://app.mobalytics.gg/) to your website.
+Mobalytics Widgets allow you to install a widget with data insights for one of the [supported games](https://app.mobalytics.gg/) to your website.

 :star: Star us on GitHub — it motivates us a lot!